mcharafeddinedev/mcharafeddinedev.github.io/projects.md

 - **UI & Menus:** Developed and implemented logic and widgets for menus and settings.
   - Built and implemented UI widgets for the Overworld and related assets.

-Void Knights is currently in active development from a small indie studio level team of artists, designers, and programmers.
+Void Knights was a prototype/proof of concept from a small indie studio level team of artists, designers, and programmers.

 ---